 Painting New Worlds from the Lushness of Life

 When Paivi Eerola is painting, she is a scientist who plays with the reality.
 Ducks can become plants, a fruit can replace fabric, and flowers can form a factory that produces glass.
-In this new world, everything is changing and moving, and it's all celebrating the lushness of life.
+In this new world, everything is changing and moving, and it's all celebrating the luxury and lushness of life.

 In the 1970s, Paivi lived in a small town in Eastern Finland, close to the Russian border.
 Back then, she joined an icon painting group because it was the only local art group that accepted children.
 When painting in the basement of an old wooden church, she realized that images could be reminders of values and aspirations that would get neglected otherwise.
 They can have hidden messages that uplift and comfort us.
 The job of a painter is not just to express what can be seen but make the invisible visible.

 The most inspiring book that Paivi knows is After Man - A Zoology of the Future by Dougal Dixon.
 As a child, Paivi borrowed it from the library so many times that she wonders how they allowed it!
 The book is both scientific and imaginative, and these kinds of innovations have always been Paivi's passion too.
 First, it led her to the master's degree in software engineering in 1996.
 Then she graduated with the bachelor of industrial design in 2009.
 The studies taught Paivi to design 3-dimensional objects and multi-layered systems, and she often uses these skills in her paintings.